georgiee/coding-for-kids/slides.md

 ![fit](images/01-intro/modem.jpg)

 ---
-^ Some day in April 1999.
+^ It is some random day in April 1999.

 ^ I was watching my favourite tv station **NBC Giga**